Meet the Staff

 Kait initially joined CCEH as a board member in early 2019, and then became a staff member in late 2021.
 After almost ten years in the financial services sector where she worked in various roles including administration, marketing, ESG research, business development, and mortgage lending, Kait made the jump to the non-profit world to pursue her desire to improve her community and help those in need.

-Kait grew up in New Hampshire and moved to Concord in 2019 with her husband and their rescue dog.
+Kait grew up in New Hampshire and moved to Concord in 2019 with her husband.
 She graduated from Skidmore College with a B.A. in English and History in 2012.
 Kait is a NH Center for Nonprofits Hoffman-Haas fellow, and is a graduate of the Leadership Greater Concord Program, Class of 2024 (best class ever!).
+She now serves on the planning committee for Leadership Greater Concord’s Health & Human Services day.

-Kait and her husband are volunteer Puppy Raisers with Guiding Eyes for the Blind: together they’ve raised five dogs, three of whom are active guide dogs, and they are looking forward to raising many more to assist people who are blind or visually impaired.
+Kait and her husband are volunteer Puppy Raisers with Guiding Eyes for the Blind: together, over ten years, they’ve raised six dogs, three of whom are active guide dogs, and one is a retired guide dog.
+They are looking forward to raising many more to provide people who are blind or visually impaired with independence, confidence, and companionship.

-In her spare time, Kait draws in pastels and graphite pencils, rides her horse, reads a lot of books, and spends as much time as possible outside.
+When not working, Kait spends time with her husband and their forever dog, draws in pastels and graphite pencils, rides her horse, reads a lot of books, and spends as much time as possible outside.

 Tina joins CCEH after many years in both for-profit and non-profit health and human care agencies, most recently Riverbend CHMC.
 With a background in operations, HR and Recruiting/Retention, she holds a B.A. from Granite State College and is working on a Master’s degree in Organizational Psychology at Adler.